-- An overview. - Chapter learning goals correlated with the science content, crosscutting concepts, and practices in the Framework. - Possible misconceptions and possible barriers to learning.
+- An overview. - Possible misconceptions and possible barriers to learning.

 In the Plate Tectonics unit, students study NGSF crosscutting concepts like Cause and Effect and Systems and System Models.

 In the Earth Resources unit, models illustrate crystalline structures that determine the properties of minerals, exemplifying the crosscutting concept Structure and Function.